-To create Version 3.0 of the AWSP Leadership Framework, AWSP staff began a two-year analysis of the impact of the implementation of the AWSP Framework 2.0.
+To create the current version of the AWSP Leadership Framework, AWSP staff began a two-year analysis of the impact of the implementation of the AWSP Framework 2.0.
 We conducted focus groups of principals and principal supervisors and reviewed recent literature.
-While we didn't include the full rubrics for Version 3.0 in this Handbook, the following pages give you an outline of each criterion and their components and elements.
-Access the full version of the AWSP Leadership Framework 3.0 at www.awsp.org/framework.
+While we didn't include the full rubrics in this Handbook, the following pages give you an outline of each criterion and their components and elements.
+Version 3.0 launched in fall 2020.